Rokasbarasa1/ESP32-self-balancing-robot/README.md

 [Tall robot with small wheels](https://www.youtube.com/shorts/x2-bWFcIDXM)

+# Building it and uploading it

+I made this in platformIO so running and building is straight forward, but you still need to deal with cmake in this.
+What i would do if i was on a different computer installing all of this is i would delete all the cmake stuff in the repo that you download and i would look up the tutorial on how to setup the esp32 on platformIO.
+This is going to be a much better experience thant trying to figure out what you did wrong.
+After you figure how to flash the esp32 with a fresh project just import the main.c and everything from the lib folder.

+# Robot setup steps.

+- Run the gyro and accelerometer calibration code and apply the corrections to them.
+Double check that the correction for the accelerometer is actually pointing upwards.
+Adjust it if necessary.

+- Calibrate the magnetometer in steps listed [here](./lib/gy271_qmc5883l/calibration/calibration.md)

+- Test the PID for the pitch and calibrate it accordingly.
+Please look at how i did it in the design PID section.

+- Test the yaw pid and adjust it to your liking.
+Don't be too specific on this one.

 # Design decisions:

 - **CONTROLLER** ESP32 for the controller.
 It is overkill for this but it is good for me because it gives me experience with Espressiv IDF.
 I am using C language to program it as I really don't like C++.
 It is not a very nice experience though.
 I wish i have gone for something that doesn't have a freertos as default.
 I think a lot of my problems with it boils down to my restricted setup on PlatfromIO with it.
 I just followed some youtube tutorial on its setup on platformIO. <br/><br/>Sometimes the esp32 has a hang on the i2c communication up to 1 second and that makes the robot fall.
 No idea what is causing that still.
 Not a very good experience.
 It also started to have difficulty flashing recently, my code didn't change that much and i don't do that much with my UART usb connection but it seems to be having difficulty now.<br><br>The ESP32 also doesn't have many usable GPIO pins, a lot of its pins are already used for other functionality of the ESP32 or are needed for bootup.
 I got really close to running out of pins on this project.